satellite-image-deep-learning/techniques/README.md

 * [metaearth](https://github.com/bair-climate-initiative/metaearth) -> Download and access remote sensing data from any platform
 * [geoget](https://github.com/mnpinto/geoget) -> Download geodata for anywhere in Earth via ladsweb.modaps.eosdis.nasa.gov
 * [geeml](https://github.com/Geethen/geeml) -> A python package to extract Google Earth Engine data for machine learning

+# Image chipping/tiling & merging
+Since raw images can be very large, it is usually necessary to chip/tile them into smaller images before annotation & training
+* [image_slicer](https://github.com/samdobson/image_slicer) -> Split images into tiles.
+Join the tiles back together
+* [tiler by nuno-faria](https://github.com/nuno-faria/tiler) -> split images into tiles and merge tiles into a large image
+* [tiler by the-lay](https://github.com/the-lay/tiler) -> N-dimensional NumPy array tiling and merging with overlapping, padding and tapering
+* [xbatcher](https://github.com/pangeo-data/xbatcher) -> Xbatcher is a small library for iterating xarray DataArrays in batches.
+The goal is to make it easy to feed xarray datasets to machine learning libraries such as Keras
+* [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet
+* [geotiff-crop-dataset](https://github.com/tayden/geotiff-crop-dataset) -> A Pytorch Dataloader for tif image files that dynamically crops the image
+* [Train-Test-Validation-Dataset-Generation](https://github.com/salarghaffarian/Train-Test-Validation-Dataset-Generation) ->  app to crop images and create small patches of a large image e.g. Satellite/Aerial Images, which will then be used for training and testing Deep Learning models specifically semantic segmentation models
+* [satproc](https://github.com/dymaxionlabs/satproc) -> Python library and CLI tools for processing geospatial imagery for ML
+* [Sliding Window](https://github.com/adamrehn/slidingwindow) ->  break large images into a series of smaller chunks
+* [patchify](https://github.com/dovahcrow/patchify.py) -> A library that helps you split image into small, overlappable patches, and merge patches into original image
+* [split-rs-data](https://github.com/Youssef-Harby/split-rs-data) -> Divide remote sensing images and their labels into data sets of specified size
+* [image-reconstructor-patches](https://github.com/marijavella/image-reconstructor-patches) -> Reconstruct Image from Patches with a Variable Stride
+* [rpc_cropper](https://github.com/carlodef/rpc_cropper) -> A small standalone tool to crop satellite images and their RPC
+* [geotile](https://github.com/iamtekson/geotile) -> python library for tiling the geographic raster data
+* [GeoPatch](https://github.com/Hejarshahabi/GeoPatch) -> generating patches from remote sensing data
+* [ImageTilingUtils](https://github.com/vfdev-5/ImageTilingUtils) -> Minimalistic set of image reader agnostic tools to easily iterate over large images
+* [split_raster](https://github.com/cuicaihao/split_raster) -> Creates a tiled output from an input raster dataset. pip installable
+* [SAHI](https://github.com/obss/sahi) -> Utilties for slicing COCO formatted annotations and image files, performing sliced inference using MMDetection, Detectron2, YOLOv5, HuggingFace detectors and calculating AP over image slices.

 # Annotation
 For supervised machine learning, you will require annotated images.
 For example if you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.
 Some of these tools are simply for performing annotation, whilst others add features such as dataset management and versioning.
 Note that self-supervised and active learning approaches might circumvent the need to perform a large scale annotation exercise.
 Note that tiffs/geotiffs cannot be displayed by most browsers (Chrome), but CAN render in Safari.